What Are Action and State Verbs?

 Like the verb 'have', 'think' can have different meanings.
-When it means 'to believe' it is a state verb and we should not use continuous tense with it.
+When it means 'to believe', it is a state verb and we should not use it in the continuous tense.
 But when 'think' means 'to reflect or consider' it is an action verb, because you can stop or start thinking about something at any time you want.

 It means she is considering his marriage proposal.

 Verbs like 'smell, taste, see, feel, hear' can be both state or action verbs.
 For example, we use 'smell' as a state verb to describe how somebody or something smells and what's their odor.
 But 'smell' can also be an action verb describing the act of smelling something.